AlexStibbons/Scrappy/README.md

 I'm putting ScrapeTor and ScrapeSH on hold for now.

-### Lightspeed magazine
+### Lightspeed magazine & Nightmate magazine

 [Lightspeed magazine](http://www.lightspeedmagazine.com/) is another monthly SFF magazine.

 #### The scraper

 This time, one class (ScrapeLSM) contains all the necessary methods.
-I still need to make it more neat, more readable and add printing the results in a txt file.
+The links to Lightspeed magazine are in the code, while the links to Nightmare magazine are in comments above appropriate methods - interchange them at will.

 Now, for the process.
 The only thing that stands out here is the way I chose to iterate throught the page numbers.
 Since I didn't want to use a Set to gather all the links (I need the stories in chronological order), I wanted to get the stories on one page, go to the next page, get the stories there, etc.